PaNOSC-ViNYL/ase/doc/ase/lattice.rst

 position::

     from ase.lattice.surface import *
-    atoms = FCC111(size=(2,2,3), vacuum=10, adsorbate=('H', 'ontop'))
+    atoms = fcc111(size=(2,2,3), vacuum=10, adsorbate=('H', 'ontop', 1.5))

 This will produce a slab 2x2x3 times the minimal possible size, with a (111) surface in the z direction, and [1,-1,0] and [1,1,-2] directions along the x and y axes, respectively.
-A 10Å vacuum layer is added, and a hydrogen atom is adsorbed in an on-top position.
+A 10 Å vacuum layer is added, and a hydrogen atom is adsorbed in an on-top position 1.5 Å above the top layer.

 Defined utility functions
 -------------------------